Botox for Crow’s Feet Now Approved by the FDA

 Posted on January 19, 2017 under Medical Spa

-Unlike plastic surgery in Maryland or Virginia at Cosmetic Surgery Associates, Botox does not offer long lasting benefits, and the effects may last for anywhere between three and six months.
-However, it is a simpler and faster procedure involving tiny injections of bolulinum toxin in a highly diluted form, which are injected directly into the facial muscles that are causing frown lines, crow’s feet or other lines and wrinkles.
+Unlike plastic surgery in Maryland or Virginia at Cosmetic Surgery Associates, Botox does not offer long-lasting benefits, and the effects may last for anywhere between three and six months.
+However, it is a simpler and faster procedure involving tiny injections of botulinum toxin in a highly diluted form, which are injected directly into the facial muscles that are causing frown lines, crow’s feet, or other lines and wrinkles.
 Botox paralyzes the targeted muscles, which results in the fading away of the wrinkle for a few months.

 Approval for Crow’s Feet Treatment

 Crow’s feet are clinically known as lateral canthal lines, which are believed to be caused by the repetitive action of eye muscles over a prolonged time period.
 Repetitive facial expressions such as frowning, smiling, or squinting may cause the affected muscles to shrink over a period of time, resulting in a permanent wrinkle.
 These fine lines called crow’s feet can be reduced temporarily with Botox.
 Eye conditions such as eyelid twitching or blepharospasm were already being treated with Botox, and now cosmetic conditions such as crow’s feet can also be treated using the same treatment principle.

 According to the FDA’s official statement with regard to the approval of Botox for crow’s feet treatment, Botox is a temporary but effective treatment to reduce wrinkles that may appear near aging eyes.
 When these wrinkles or crow’s feet are reduced with the help of Botox, the face becomes smoother and the eyes look more refreshed and rejuvenated.
 It can take away the old and tired look from a person’s eyes.
 Since Botox is an injectable treatment with almost instant benefits, it has been among the most popular non-surgical treatments around the world.